Helping People Choose

 We believe in helping people make the right choices for themselves, their families and their pets by providing clear and meaningful information about the ingredients we use in our products.
 All our retail products bear ingredient statements so consumers know what is in them.

 Because we want people to trust their favorite Mars brands, we have a comprehensive global Marketing Code to ensure we advertise our products responsibly.
 Mars also seeks to support parents in making healthy choices for their children.
-One important aspect of our Marketing Code is our commitment not to direct advertisements to children under 12 years of age.
+One important aspect of our Marketing Code is our commitment not to direct advertisements toward children under 12 years of age.
 Read more about responsible marketing.

 Resources for Consumers